 I don’t want to leave it as it is because I moved and changed my address.
 It was a pity that I didn’t have what I wanted (Chinook helicopter, F-5 Sun-Downer, Yak Firebar, etc.), but maybe I will find one elsewhere.
 I ordered some favorite items like Delta-Dart, Merkava Mk.
 3D, and Su-11 Fishpot.
 I might be able to introduce them in the future.

 I once smashed the canopy of a TBM-3, so I decided to put the parts in a small box.
 I have been making plastic models for many years, but I might have thrown away small goods every time I moved and stopped using small boxes.

-I replaced the 20mm machine-guns and the Pitot tube to a brass wire and a brass pipe.
-When you look at the plastic parts of the machine-gun, it has a slight bulge, and it doesn’t look like a straight tube.
+I replaced the 20mm machine guns and the Pitot tube with a brass wire and a brass pipe.
+When you look at the plastic parts of the machine gun, it has a slight bulge, and it doesn’t look like a straight tube.
 I’m worried that plastic might break during painting, so I put a priority on durability.

 The Shiden-Kai that was under making has been completed.
 As a finishing touch, semi-glossy water-based acrylic paint is sprayed.
 Water-based ones dry quite slowly.
 When I dried it in the dry booth, it was sticky and I didn’t touch it for a while.

 Shiden, the predecessor of Shiden-kai, did not perform as well as expected, so Shiden-kai was fundamentally redesigned.
 Shiden-Kai looks similar to Shiden at first glance.
 It also looks a little round.
 It’s a little longer than Shiden.